Olevi-id/ip-idp-documentation/_pages/b-using/0-using.md

 * as a Service (Managed Service Provider - MSP)
 * deploy your own (Library Customer)

-Currently, to purchase your instance and/or library license, contact [WeAre Sales](https://www.weare.fi/en/contact-page/).
+Currently, to purchase your instance and/or library license, contact [Sales](https://www.weare.fi/en/contact-page/).

 ## Registration